SmingHub/Sming/docs/source/information/develop/clang-tools.rst

 For the Eclipse IDE we recommend installing the `CppStyle plugin <https://github.com/wangzw/CppStyle>`__.
-You can configure your IDE to auto-format the code on “Save” using the recommended coding style and/or format according to our coding style rules using Ctrl-Shift-F (for formatting of whole file or selection of lines).
+You can configure your IDE to auto-format the code on "Save" using the recommended coding style and/or format according to our coding style rules using Ctrl-Shift-F (for formatting of whole file or selection of lines).
 Read